banner oben

 Influence of compensation systems without the reduction factor

-Critical ripple control frequencies in teh range of 270 Hz up to 425 Hz
+Critical ripple control frequencies in the range of 270 Hz up to 425 Hz

-If audible frequency trap circuit areas (range 270 Hz up to 425 Hz) are slotted in ahead of the not reduced compensation system, there is a higher possibility of resonance in close vicinity to the 5. and 7. harmonic wave.
+If audible frequency trap circuit areas (range 270 Hz up to 425 Hz) are slotted in ahead of the not reduced compensation system there is a higher possibility of resonance in close vicinity to the 5. and 7. harmonic.

 Further terms to this topic: